2025-2026 Respiratory Virus Season

 Information from the Centers For Disease Control (CDC) on differences between Flu and COVID-19

-Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
-Flu and COVID-19 share many characteristics, but there are some key differences between the two.
-Learn more about the differences between COVID-19 and the flu from the CDC.
+Because some of the symptoms of flu and COVID-19 are similar, it may be difficult to distinguish between them based on symptoms alone.
+Testing may be necessary to confirm a diagnosis.
+While flu and COVID-19 have many similarities, there are also some important differences.
+To learn more about the distinctions between COVID-19 and the flu, visit the